 One does not need too many things to live a good life.

 We need only to eat enough so we can stay functioning and live a healthy life.
-It is not about indulging ourself.
-It is about knowing what is good for us and our body.
+It is not about indulging ourselves.
+It is about knowing what is good for us and our bodies.

 And last but not least, we need to know that we will be taken care of, to trust, to believe, to have faith, to know that we will always have a place we can call home.
 A place we can go back to.
 A place we can reunite with.

 David Strayer, a cognitive psychologist at the University of Utah found out that our brains are easily fatigued.
 There’s a full article in National Geographic on how nature helps us (and our brain) to heal; but all in all, when we slow down, stop the busywork, and take in beautiful natural surroundings, we feel restored.

 I guess it is for this reason that people take a break from work and go on a holiday to the beach, the lake, or the mountains.
 Or why I (many times) healed my broken heart by the rice fields in Ubud; or how I felt a strange sense of relief after such a tumultuous relationship just by spending hours sitting surrounded by the trees, birds, and squirrels of Delhi’s Qutb Minar.

 Pejeng, once known as the center of Balinese kingdom, also hosted several natural ‘healing’ sites nearby, like Gunung Kawi, Sebatu, Goa Gajah, and Tirta Empul–all centered around water and holy springs.

 For the Balinese, water has always been respected for its cleansing property.
 May it be flowing like a river, pouring down as rain, or sprouted from a spring—water is considered a holy element that brings forth life, and is mindfully preserved.